-Overall, Somers’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Somers’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Despite being a small town, Somers has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The people who call Somers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somers residents report their race to be White, followed by Asian.
-Important ancestries of people in Somers include Irish, German, English, and Polish.
+Important ancestries of people in Somers include Italian, Irish, German, Russian, and Polish.

 The most common language spoken in Somers is English.
-Other important languages spoken here include Italian and Chinese.
+Other important languages spoken here include Italian and Spanish.